 If your loved one can help

-If your loved one cannot help
+If your loved one can't help

-Get your loved one into position
+Position your loved one

 - One person stands on each side of the bed.
 If your loved one is in a hospital bed, lower the height of the bed.
 This will make it easier to turn the person.
-It is easiest to move a person on a bed that isn't too wide.
-But the bed should be wide enough so that the person can roll over.

 - Agree on a count, and then lift and move your loved one to the side of the bed you're going to roll away from.